kikirizki/miniChatbot/README.md

 2. Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, and Illia Polosukhin.
 Attention is all you need, 2017
 3. Pranav Rajpurkar∗, Robin Jia∗, Percy Liang.
 Know What You Don’t Know: Unanswerable Questions for SQuAD, 2018
+4. The tokenizer in this repo is using https://github.com/openai/tiktoken